Kaiju Girl Caramelise: Characters

 Kuroe's devoted mother, Rinko is shown to be there for her daughter against judgmental people knowing full well that she is a Kaiju.
-Rinko is also a former biologist who discovered the remains of an Kaiju and brought one of its eggs home with her.
+Rinko is also a former biologist who discovered the remains of a Kaiju and brought one of its eggs home with her.
 She then proceeded to raise the shape shifting baby Kaiju whom she named Kuroe as a human.
 Rinko is a big fan of the singer Mayumi Hamasaki, who is based on Ayumi Hamasaki.